Italian Americans: Education

 During the era of mass immigration, rural families in Italy did not place a high value on formal education since they needed their children to help with chores as soon as they were old enough.
 For many, this attitude did not change upon arriving in America, where children were expected to help support the family as soon as possible.
 This view toward education steadily changed with each successive generation.
 The 1970 census revealed that those under age 45 had achieved a level of education comparable to the national average, and within six decades of their peak immigration year, Italian Americans as a whole had equaled the national average in educational attainment.
 Presently, according to Census Bureau data, Italian Americans have an average high school graduation rate, and a higher rate of advanced degrees compared to the national average.
 Italian Americans throughout the United States are well represented in a wide variety of occupations and professions, from skilled trades, to the arts, to engineering, science, mathematics, law, and medicine, and include a number of Nobel prize winners.

 There are two Italian international schools in the United States, La Scuola International in San Francisco, and La Scuola d'Italia Guglielmo Marconi in New York City.

 Media

 Television personalities

 Numerous American television and Cable personalities are of Italian descent.
-Talk-show hosts include Jay Leno, Jimmy Kimmel, Kelly Ripa, Dana Perino, Maria Bartiromo, Adam Carolla, Neil Cavuto, Kelly Monaco, Jai Rodriguez, Annette Funicello, Victoria Gotti, Tony Danza, Giuliana DePandi, Giuliana Rancic, Bruno Cipriani.
+Talk-show hosts include Jay Leno, Jimmy Kimmel, Kelly Ripa, Dana Perino, Maria Bartiromo, Jim Sciutto, Adam Carolla, Neil Cavuto, Kelly Monaco, Jai Rodriguez, Annette Funicello, Victoria Gotti, Tony Danza, Giuliana Rancic, Bruno Cipriani.